mgcrea/benchmark-kaizoumark/_posts/2013-05-10-delaunay-effect-webcam.md

 		if (video.readyState === video.HAVE_ENOUGH_DATA) {
 			...
             ctx.drawImage(video, 0, 0, canvasWidth, canvasHeight);
+            var imageData = ctx.getImageData(0, 0, cwidth, cheight);
 			...

-Now we have managed to transfer frames to the <code>canvas</code>, we can extract them and apply our image processing algorithms.
+Once a frame has been transferred to the <code>canvas</code>, it is extracted as a byte array to apply our image processing algorithms.

 ## Detecting the singularity points

 ## Applying Delaunay Triangulation